IakovlevaNatalia/FoolOrGenius/README.md

 After successful authentication, users are prompted to choose a game
 ![SuccessAuthorization](https://github.com/IakovlevaNatalia/FoolOrGenius/assets/69373349/1bc9b23f-0455-4cfe-9262-343557a11479)
 🎆2048 Game
 A replica of the "2048" game developed while learning Windows Forms technology.
-To showcase user game scores retrieved from the MS SQL Server database, the graphical component DataGridView was used.
+To showcase user game scores retrieved from the MS SQL Server database, the control DataGridView was used.
 <img src="https://github.com/IakovlevaNatalia/FoolOrGenius/assets/69373349/405beafa-c052-48c4-92bc-cdd8fef3cb71" width="425" height="475"/>
 To showcase user game scores stored in the MS SQL Server database, the WinForms control DataGridView was used.
 Users can choose the size of the game board
 ![2048Rules (1)](https://github.com/IakovlevaNatalia/FoolOrGenius/assets/69373349/f8e8016a-bb26-427e-9c90-901709bf6e2a)